junxit/us-congress-bills-114/bill.md

   > - **(7)** the number of instances in which the Special Counsel did not make a determination before the end of the 240-day period described in section 1214(b)(2)(A)(i) regarding whether there were reasonable grounds to believe that a prohibited personnel practice had occurred, existed, or was to be taken;
   > - **(8)** a description of the recommendations and reports made by the Special Counsel to other agencies under this subchapter and the actions taken by the agencies as a result of the recommendations or reports;
   > - **(9)** the number of—
-  >   - **(A)** actions initiated before the Merit Systems Protection Board, including the number of corrective action petitions and disciplinary action complaints initiated;
+  >   - **(A)** actions initiated before the Merit Systems Protection Board, including the number of corrective action petitions and disciplinary action complaints initiated; and
   >   - **(B)** stays and extensions of stays obtained from the Merit Systems Protection Board; and
   >   - **(C)** requests for enforcement of subpoenas or requests for enforcement by the Merit Systems Protection Board described in section 1212(b)(6);
   > - **(10)** the number of prohibited personnel practice complaints that resulted in—